 Thoughts from a Mental Health Expert

-Due to the threat of COVID-19 and with families sheltering in place, now more than ever, this may be the time to explore being sober curious.
+Families are no longer sheltering in place due to threats from COVID-19, but that doesn’t mean families aren’t still experiencing extraordinary stress and external and internal pressures.
 This is a critical moment for parents to make good decisions for their families and be alert.
 So what do the experts say?

 “Parents have a rare opportunity to model coping [skills] during an unusual hardship.
-I urge parents to consider what they want their children to learn from them during this time,” says Dr. Lauren Fisher, PsyD., a Licensed Clinical Psychologist and co-owner of Del Ray Psych and Wellness that provides substance abuse counseling a part of their mental health services.
-Her practice offers low fee wellness consultations for $30 for a thirty-minute session.
+I urge parents to consider what they want their children to learn from them during this time,” says Dr. Lauren Fisher, PsyD., a Licensed Clinical Psychologist and co-owner of Del Ray Psych and Wellness, which provides substance abuse counseling as a part of their mental health services.
+Her practice offers low-fee wellness consultations for $30 for a thirty-minute session.
 You can learn more about them on their website.

 Additionally, Dr. Fischer shares, “I’m hearing people say that they will indulge in unhealthy mechanisms for now and then “clean up their act” later.
 Why would we make things any harder than they will already are?
 My advice – start now.
 The more resources we have on a daily basis, the better our daily [quality of life] and individual outcomes will be post-pandemic.”